molmod/psiflow/docs/installation.md

 !!! note "Containers 101"

-    Apptainer -- now the most widely used container system for HPCs -- is part of the Linux Foundation and can be installed on Ubuntu as described in the [official aptainer installation guide](https://apptainer.org/docs/admin/main/installation.html#install-ubuntu-packages).
-For instance:
+    Apptainer -- now the most widely used container system for HPCs -- is part of the Linux Foundation.
+It is easy to set up on most Linux distributions, as explained in the [Apptainer documentation](https://apptainer.org/docs/admin/main/installation.html#install-ubuntu-packages).

-    ```console
-    sudo add-apt-repository -y ppa:apptainer/ppa
-    sudo apt install -y apptainer
-    ```

     Psiflow's containers are hosted on the GitHub Container Registry (GHCR).
     To download and run commands in them, simply execute: